Approval-Based Voting with Mixed Goods: Conclusion

 In this work, we have initiated the study of approval-based voting with mixed divisible and indivisible goods, which allows us to unify both the well-studied setting of multiwinner voting and the recently introduced setting of cake sharing.
 We generalized three important rules from multiwinner voting to our setting, determined their relations to our proposed extensions of the EJR axiom, and investigated their proportionality degree.
-While the Generalized MES and Generalized PAV rules only satisfy the weaker axiom of \mbox{EJR-1}, GreedyEJR-M satisfies the stronger axiom of \mbox{EJR-M}, thereby showing that an allocation fulfilling both axioms can be found in every instance.
-Nevertheless, an interesting open question is whether there exists a polynomial-time algorithm for computing such an allocation.
+In particular, we found that each of the three rules is superior in a certain way: \mbox{GreedyEJR-M} satisfies EJR-M, Generalized MES satisfies strong EJR-1 and can be computed in polynomial time, and Generalized PAV has a high proportionality degree.
+Since we do not know whether GreedyEJR-M can be implemented in polynomial time, an intriguing open question is whether there exists a polynomial-time algorithm for computing an EJR-M allocation.
 Further directions for future work include exploring other axioms such as \emph{proportional justified representation (PJR)} \citep{SanchezFernandezElLa17} and the \emph{core}.
-In fact, one can define \mbox{PJR-M} and \mbox{PJR-1} analogously to our \mbox{EJR-M} and \mbox{EJR-1}---since these PJR axioms are weaker than the respective EJR axioms, our positive results on the EJR variants directly carry over to the PJR variants as well.
+In fact, one can define \mbox{PJR-M} and \mbox{PJR-1} analogously to our \mbox{EJR-M} and \mbox{EJR-1}---since these PJR axioms are weaker than the respective EJR axioms, our positive results on the EJR variants directly carry over to the PJR variants.
+In addition, it could be interesting to generalize our results to a \emph{participatory budgeting} setting, where different parts of the resource may have different \emph{costs}.
+This may entail, for instance, extending the EJR notions of \cite{PetersPiSk21} for discrete goods to accommodate mixed goods.